Elmira Kiwanis Hometown Heroes Banner Program in the City of Elmira

 Honoring, Educating, and Inspiring

-The banner program honors veterans, both living and deceased, and active duty service members from the City of Elmira.
-Each banner features an individual's photo, name, and branch of service.
-Sponsored by companies, organizations, and families, the banners will be displayed on light poles within the downtown district (Phase 1) and throughout the City of Elmira.
+The banner program honors veterans, both living and deceased along with active duty service members from the City of Elmira and surrounding area.
+Each banner features an individual's photo, name, rank, military branch of service and era served in.
+Sponsored by families and organizations, the banners are displayed on light poles within the downtown district and throughout the City of Elmira.
 Hometown Hero Banners will be on display in Elmira's downtown area from Memorial Day to Veteran's Day.

 "I appreciate the work of Elmira Kiwanis with the launch of this important project, and for the City of Elmira for their assistance in making this project happen.
-This is worthy project for our community."
-"And EDD is proud to partner with Elmira Kiwanis, the City of Elmira, local families and businesses to bring a face and a name to Elmira's Hometown Heroes, while honoring our service members and providing an educational component to our streets." said EDD's executive director, JenniferGet Application ...download>>
+This is a worthy project for our community."
+"And EDD is proud to partner with Elmira Kiwanis, the City of Elmira, local families and businesses to bring a face and a name to Elmira's Hometown Heroes, while honoring our service members and providing an educational component to our streets." said EDD's executive director, Jennifer Herrick.